medusalix/xow/README.md

     - Only a single program can communicate with the dongle at once.
 Any existing drivers that might interfere with xow need to be disabled.
 This includes running multiple instances of xow.
 - `LIBUSB_ERROR_ACCESS`
     - The permissions for the dongle's USB device have to be set correctly.
 This is also handled by the `udev` rules.
+- `Mt76Exception`
+    - along with `ERROR - Firmware reset timed out`: It might help to unplug your dongle, restart xow and replug the dongle.

 ### Pairing problems